- See a full list of publications

 Alice's research and teaching interests are in 20th and 21st century Anglophone literature.
 She has a particular interest in the areas of disability studies, medical humanities, literature and the body, cultural representations of disability and autobiographical fiction.

 In 2013, Alice was one of ten academics chosen as ‘New Generation Thinkers’ by the Arts and Humanities Research Council and the BBC.
+With Professor Sanjoy Bhattacharya, she set up a new MA in Medical History and Humanities, which launched in 2016.
+In 2017, she was awarded a Springboard Fellowship by the Academy of Medical Sciences and the Wellcome Trust.

 Alice works in the Modern Research School.
 She is a member of three interdisciplinary centres at York: the Centre for Modern Studies, the WHO-affiliated Centre for Global Health Histories and the Coma and Disorders of Consciousness Research Centre.

 Her first book, Disability and Modern Fiction: Faulkner, Morrison, Coetzee and the Nobel Prize for Literature, was published by Palgrave Macmillan in 2012.
 Alice’s second book, Literature and Disability: Contemporary Critical Thought was published by Routledge in 2015.
+She is the editor of the forthcoming Routledge Companion to Literature and Disability.

 Alice has also published journal articles and book chapters on African American literature, literature and disability theory, cultural representations of disability, autobiographical fiction, memory, and medical humanities.
 Alice worked with Professor Tobin Siebers from the University of Michigan to guest edit a special issue of the Journal of Literary and Cultural Disability Studies on the theme of disability and visual culture which was published in 2015.